Antonio Inoki: Early life, family and education

-The family fell on hard times in the post-war years, and in 1957, the 14-year-old Inoki emigrated to Brazil with his grandfather, mother, and brothers.
+The family suffered financial difficulties in the post-World War II years.
+At age 14, Inoki emigrated to Brazil with his grandfather, mother, and brothers.
 His grandfather died during the journey to Brazil.
-Inoki won regional championships in Brazil in shot put, discus throw, and javelin throw, and finally the All Brazilian championships in the shot put and discus.
+Inoki won regional championships in Brazil in shot put, discus, and javelin and won the All Brazilian championships in shot put and discus.

+Inoki's brother Juichi Sagara was a karate master and is credited as one of the people responsible for bringing Shotokan to Brazil.
+Inoki's brother Pablo Inoki, a tenor and political activist, once led the Inoki-founded Sports and Peace Party.

 Professional wrestling career

 Early career (1960–1971)

 Inoki met Rikidōzan at the age of 17 in Brazil and went back to Japan for the Japan Pro Wrestling Alliance (JWA) as his disciple.
 He trained in the JWA dojo under the renowned Karl Gotch, complementing further his training under amateur wrestler Isao Yoshiwara and kosen judoka Kiyotaka Otsubo.
 One of his dojo classmates was Giant Baba.
 After Rikidozan's murder, Inoki worked in Baba's shadow until he left for an excursion to the United States in 1964.

 After a long excursion of wrestling in the United States, Inoki found a new home in Tokyo Pro Wrestling in 1966.
 While there, Inoki became their biggest star.
-Unfortunately, the company folded in 1967, due to turmoil behind the scenes.
+His first major feud in Japan was against Johnny Valentine, NWA United States Champion in Toronto.
+Inoki defeated Valentine on 19 December 1966 in Osaka to claim a version of the title.
+The company folded in January 1967, due to turmoil behind the scenes, and Inoki abandoned the title.

 Returning to JWA in late 1967, Inoki was made Baba's partner and the two dominated the tag team ranks as the "B-I Cannon", winning the NWA International Tag Team Championship belts four times.

+On 16 May 1969, during the 11th World Big League, Inoki stopped Giant Baba's fourth consecutive victory and won his first tournament.

+In July 1969, when NET (currently TV Asahi) started broadcasting Japanese professional wrestling, Inoki was the ace of NET's wrestling broadcasts, as Baba's matches were monopolized by Nippon TV under the agreement between the JWA and Nippon TV.
+On 2 December 1969, he challenged Dory Funk Jr. for the NWA World Heavyweight Championship, and on 26 March 1971, won the NWA United National Championship from John Tolos, establishing the title in Japan.